By/About Sam Scott

 by Simone Ellis

 This is a coffee table sized book that celebrates the amazing art which has come from Santa Fe, New Mexico over the last century.
 Contains 93 full color and 12 black-and-white illustrations.
-Informative text provides an insight into the styles evolving from this Southwestern mecca for artists.
-Includes The Taos Society of Artists, Los Cinco Pintores, Georgia O'Keeffe, and Fritz Scholder.
+Informative text provedes an insight into the strles evolving from this Southwestern mecca for artists.
+Includes The Taos Society of Artists, Los Cinco Pintores, Georgia O'Keefe, and Fritz Scholder.
 Surveys the work of over 70 artists.

 Sam Scott, p.
 64; color plate, p.
 84